JamesBroadberry/deno-bcrypt/README.md

 It has zero third-party dependencies.

 Running in sync requires no permissions.
-Running in async functionality requires --allow-read, --allow-net and --unstable
+Running in async functionality requires --allow-net and --unstable

 ## Import